Burning Arduino Bootloader on ATMega328 using USBasp Programmer

-First of all wire up the circuit in breadboard as shown in below diagram.
+First of all wire up the circuit in the breadboard as shown in the diagram above.
 Please connect all the connections carefully.

 In above circuit JP1 is where USBasp programmer is connected.
 Connect all the wires carefully as per above diagram using a jumper wire.

 If you wire up your circuit correctly then it’s time to load hex file which is located in your Arduino software folder.
 Here is the complete path for Arduino 1.x in windows – C:\Program Files (x86)\Arduino\hardware\arduino\avr\bootloaders\optiboot\optiboot_atmega328.hex you can also download from here optiboot_atmega328

 Next, you need to install AVRdude software and USBasp Programmer Driver.